vgoehler/DiAgnostiK-DigitalBooks/README.md

     C -->|Source Files| E[source]
 ```

-In the *book* folder the Makefile only contains the set parameters.
-Or run `remake -c` from the *book* folder.
+The Makefile in the *book* folder contains just the parameters.
+Or run `remake -c` from the *book* folder with no Makefile.

 ### Parameters